plan

 Every phase includes a judge validation step using LLM-as-Judge:

-• PASS (score >= threshold) — Phase complete, proceed to next
+• PASS (score >= threshold) — Phase complete; proceed to the next stage.

 Refine Mode (--refine)